BeamNG/vscode-jbeam-editor/README.md

 This is a lightweight visualizer and tool for working with the physics definition files of BeamNG (called jbeam).

+# ⚠️ Experimental ⚠️

+**Warning:** this plugin is still very experimental and might crash.
+We are working on bugfixes and stability improvements

 ## Features

 * custom icons for BeamNG file types